cyrils/renogy-bt/README.md

 **Have multiple devices on Hub mode?**

-If you have multiple devices connected to a single BT-2 module (daisy chained or using Communication Hub), you need to find out the individual device Id (aka address) of each of these devices.
+If you have multiple devices connected to a single BT-2 module (daisy chained or using [Communication Hub](https://www.renogy.com/communication-hub/)), you need to find out the individual device Id (aka address) of each of these devices.
 Connect a single device at a time and use the default broadcast address of 255 in `config.ini` to find out the actual `device_id` from output log.
-Then use this device Id to connect in Hub mode
+Then use this device Id to connect in Hub mode.

 **Output**